BIGJRA/BIGJRA.github.io/rejuv.md

 *Air Balloon* $200

-Once you’re done exploring the area, talk to Erin at the top.
+Once you're done exploring the area, talk to Erin at the top.

 Relationship Point Choices:
 - You're on!
 (Aelita +1, Adam +2)